Current position relating to Coronavirus (COVID-19)

 3 How to appeal

-A provisional calendar of appeal dates for community and controlled secondary schools for 2020 entry is available below.
+A provisional calendar of appeal dates for community and controlled schools for 2022 entry will be available in spring 2022.

 You can find out more about appeals for infant class sizes on GOV.UK.